 TURis is an electrosurgery system used at London Urology for use in TURP for BPH patients.
 Although the procedure remains the same as the traditional method for TURP, TURis involves utilising saline solution instead of glycerine to deliver the electricity.

 The main advantage is the reduced risk of serious complications.
-Previously, if too much glycerine got absorbed into the bloodstream, it can cause TUR syndrome that in rare cases can result in seizures, heart pain and even coma.
+Previously, if too much glycerine got absorbed into the bloodstream, it can cause TURP syndrome that in rare cases can result in seizures, heart pain and even coma.

 With TURis, it doesn’t matter if the fluid conducts electricity, meaning that saline can be used instead of glycine.
 Saline has the same sodium concentration as blood, making it safer.